Directory

 A-Z Index

-International Plaza
+Joyce and Harvey White International Plaza

-At Northwest Joyce made many friends that would last a lifetime, including her best friend, international student Mary "Maria" de Ardeles Stein of Argentina.
+At Northwest, Joyce made many friends that would last a lifetime, including her best friend, international student Mary "Maria" de Ardeles Stein of Argentina.
 Through her friendship with Maria and the support of the Rotary International chapter in Maria's hometown of Tucuman, located in the foothills of the Andes Mountains, Joyce studied Spanish for a year in Argentina.

-Although the Whites life experiences have lead them far away from Missouri, Northwest nevertheless remains dear to both their hearts.
-To quote former Bearcat Coach Ryland Milner, "Once a Bearcat, Always a Bearcat," and the Whites have found this to be true, actively supporting Northwest students through scholarship opportunities.
-Joyce also served two terms on the Northwest Foundation Board during some of the more formative years leading to the Campaign for Northwest that raised more than 40 million dollars for the institution.
+Although the Whites life experiences led them far from Missouri, Northwest nevertheless remained dear to their hearts.
+To quote former Bearcat coach Ryland Milner, "Once a Bearcat, always a Bearcat," the Whites have found that statement to be true, actively supporting Northwest students through scholarship opportunities.
+Joyce also served two terms on the Northwest Foundation Board during some of its formative years, leading to the "Campaign for Northwest," which raised more than $40 million for the institution.

 Launch Plaza Experience